 The cons – only one, you will need a wide selection of gluten-free herbs and spices.
 But once you have them, you can use the seasoning in so many other gluten-free recipes.
 Enjoy!

 *As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Please check out my sponsorship and disclosure policy page for more details

 Gluten-Free Curry Fried Chicken

 So who doesn’t love fried chicken?
 Well in our home everyone loves fried chicken, especially when the chicken has a nice and crispy coating.
 Although I called this recipe fried chicken, the chicken is mostly baked cutting back on fat and still keeping the crispy coating.
-I decided to do something different in terms of flavour […] Read More
+I decided to do something different in terms […] Read More

 Gluten-Free Southern Fried Chicken

 Crispy Gluten-free Southern Fried Chicken.
 Many of us love fried chicken, especially when coated in a tasty, crispy coating?
 This gluten-free fried chicken is coated in a light egg-free buttermilk batter seasoned with spices in this Southern recipe.
 The chicken is so so good!
 I added flaxseed to the batter to give the […] Read More

 Schnitzel bites are one of the best-loved snacks.
 They are tender chicken breasts encased in crispy coating.
 Serving them as finger food with mustard is popular or add a small salad when serving for lunch Read More